 5.3.7.5.
 The table in item 2.2. to Annex 2 shall be completed.

 5.3.7.6.
-The manufacturer shall confirm the accuracy of the Lambda value recorded at the time of type approval in paragraph 5.3.7.3. as being representative of typical production vehicles within 24 months of the date of the granting of type approval by the Competent Authority.
+The manufacturer shall confirm the accuracy of the Lambda value recorded at the time of type approval in paragraph 5.3.7.3. as being representative of typical production vehicles within 24 months of the date of the granting of type approval by the Type Approval Authority.
 An assessment shall be made based on surveys and studies of production vehicles.

 5.3.8.
 On-board diagnostics OBD - test

 This test shall be carried out on all vehicles referred to in paragraph 1.
-The test procedure described in Annex 11, paragraph 3. shall be followed.
+The test procedure described in paragraph 3. of Annex 11 shall be followed.

 6. Modifications of the vehicle type